bigmcdaddy8/PertyFish/docs/ProjectManagement.md

 ## Completed Work

+##### Story 0004-02 Allow player to select promoteTo piece
+Add a control to allow player pre-select the piece type the next pawn promotion move should promote to.

 ##### Story 0003-03 Add standardized Game Phase detection
 Create a standard library method for determining which phase of the game a FEN is in.